-In the world of websites, it can be hard to tell what terms mean the same thing…and when using the wrong term can really confuse you (or the people you’ve hired to work on your site).
-Here’s a short list of words that are often used interchangeably and what they really mean.
+In the world of websites, differentiating between all the tricky terminology can be difficult.
+Using the wrong term can really confuse you or the people you’ve hired to work on your site — and can leave you with poor results.

-Website vs. web page
+Website vs. web pages

 “Designer” often gets used as shorthand for the person building your website.
 But more often than not, you’ll need a team of specialists (or a couple people with a lot of diverse experience) to create a site that can meet your goals.

 A web designer will work with you to make sure the look and feel of your site matches your brand and conveys a clear message.
 Designers will consider UX and work with images, fonts, colors and the visual format of your site.